Tennis Serve Toss: Technique, Tips & Drills for Perfection

 As a result, you need to find the height that allows you to time your serve while maintaining comfort throughout your motion effectively.

-Helpful tip: the higher your toss, the more likely it will be subject to the wind.
-A perfectly executed toss can be thrown off with a stiff breeze, which is worth keeping in mind as you find the toss height that feels right for you.
+The higher your toss, the more likely it will be subject to the wind.
+A stiff breeze can throw off a perfectly executed toss, which is worth keeping in mind as you find the toss height that feels right for you.